-The Fall River Deaconess Home impacts children by providing comprehensive healthcare and promoting optimal physical, nutritional, behavioral and developmental health.
-Within five days of admission each resident is evaluated by the Nurse Practitioner and then again at 30 days for a more in-depth medical screening.
+The Fall River Deaconess Home impacts youth by providing comprehensive healthcare and promoting optimal physical, nutritional, behavioral and developmental health.
+Within five days of admission, each resident is evaluated by the Nurse Practitioner and then again at 30 days for a more in-depth medical screening.

-The Deaconess Home follow the Massachusetts Department of Public Health Medication Administration Program (MAP).
+The Deaconess Home follows the Massachusetts Department of Public Health Medication Administration Program (MAP).

-• Timely response and evaluation of medical concern either with Registered nurse (RN) or Nurse Practitioner (NP).
+• Timely response and evaluation of medical concerns either with a Registered Nurse (RN) or a Nurse Practitioner (NP)

 The Deaconess Home provides or arranges specialized health services to meet the needs of the service population, as appropriate.
 Each resident is evaluated within five days of admission to their Residential Treatment and Group Living setting, as well as on an ongoing basis for medical concerns, and then again at 30 days for a more in depth medical evaluation.
 Referrals to outside providers include: dental, vision, oral surgery, orthodontics, periodontics, physical therapy and occupational therapy.